 The later departure leaves at 2pm and is a more condensed trip, arriving back in Te Anau at 6.30pm –

 Fly-Cruise-Fly: You are flown into Milford, depart on a cruise, and then return in the plane to Te Anau.
-Flights are on demand and can leave between 8am to 2pm –
+Flights are on demand and can leave between 9:30am and 2pm –

 Milford Overflight: Same flight route as the flight and cruise without landing – With landing –